core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 \[ Note: If it was protected with the group mode, the request hash would need to be fed into the group key derivation just for this corner case.
 Furthermore, there would need to be a signature from the absent public key. \]

-When a server receives a request from the Deterministic Client as addressed to a CoAP group, the server MUST include its own Sender ID in the response, as 'kid' parameter of the OSCORE option.
+When a server receives a request from the Deterministic Client as addressed to a CoAP group, the server proceeds as defined in {{sssec-use-deterministic-requests-server-req}}, with the difference that it MUST include its own Sender ID in the response, as 'kid' parameter of the OSCORE option.

 Although it is normally optional for the server to include its Sender ID when replying to a request protected in pairwise mode, it is required in this case for allowing the client to retrieve the Recipient Context associated to the server originating the response.